auth0/docs/articles/compliance/gdpr-summary.md

 ## Privacy by Design and Privacy by Default

-Privacy by design means that each new implementation that uses personal data must take the protection of such data into consideration.
+**Privacy by design** means that each new implementation that uses personal data must take the protection of such data into consideration.

-Privacy by default means that the strictest privacy settings automatically apply once the end user acquires a new product or service (that is, without any manual change required on the part of the user).
+**Privacy by default** means that the strictest privacy settings automatically apply once the end user acquires a new product or service (that is, without any manual change required on the part of the user).

+As the data controller, you must design your app to abide by both privacy by design and privacy by default principles.

 ## Requirements for Data Processors and Controllers

-Data controllers must:
+You, as the data controller, must:

-* Do due diligence to ensure their data processors provide adequate protection of provided data
+* Do due diligence to ensure that your data processors provide adequate protection of provided data

-Data processors must:
+Auth0, as the data processor, must:

 * Comply with instructions provided by data processors
-* Maintain adequate documentation (GDPR Article 30)
+* Maintain adequate documentation
-* Implement adequate security (GDPR Article 32)
+* Implement adequate security
-* Conduct data protection impact assessments (GDPR Article 32)
+* Conduct data protection impact assessments
-* Appoint a data protection officer or establish a privacy office (GDPR Article 37)
+* Appoint a data protection officer or establish a privacy office
 * Comply with rules on international data transfers
-* Agree to and sign a written data processing agreement that meets GDPR requirements (GDPR Article 28)
+* Agree to and sign a written data processing agreement that meets GDPR requirements

 ## Enforcement

-* GDPR mandates that notifications regarding data breaches must be issued within 72 hours of the incident
+* GDPR mandates that data controllers release notifications regarding data breaches within 72 hours of the incident
 * Fines for non-compliance are much higher and are determined using a tiered system
-* Supervisory authorities have greater investigative powers
+* Supervisory authorities in the European Union have greater investigative powers
-* Organizations processing data must appoint a Data Protection Officer and/or have a Data Privacy Office
+* Organizations controlling data must appoint a Data Protection Officer, while organizations processing data should have a Data Privacy Office

 <%= include('./_stepnav', {
  prev: ["Go back", "/compliance"]